mila-alex-cloud/Credit-Scoring-Model/README.md

 *   Interpretability: LogReg remains the most transparent and interpretable model for stakeholders.
 *   Selection Logic: Had the Logistic Regression model shown a comparable ROC-AUC, it would have been the preferred choice due to its simplicity.
 However, the performance gap justifies the use of the more complex CatBoost model.

-**The Project contains extended results interpretation, featuring Confusion Matrix and Classification Report (with both default and customized thresholds).**
+**The Project contains extended results interpretation, featuring Confusion Matrix and Classification Report (with both default and custom thresholds).**